 By breaking free from BRELL, the Baltic states have insulated themselves from similar coercion.
 This transition ensures energy security and sends a strong political message: they are fully committed to European integration.

-Irregular Warfare & Hybrid Threats
+Irregular Warfare and Hybrid Threats

 Cyberattacks on Energy Infrastructure